RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 ## ARAX_expander
 ### expand()
 This command will expand (aka, answer/fill) your query graph in an edge-by-edge fashion, intelligently selecting which KPs to use for each edge.
-Candidate KPs are: BTE, CHP, COHD, ClinicalRiskKP, DTD, DrugResponseKP, GeneticsKP, ICEES-Asthma, ICEES-DILI, MolePro, NGD, RTX-KG2, SPOKE, TumorGeneMutationKP, WellnessKP.
+Candidate KPs are: infores:arax-drug-treats-disease, infores:arax-normalized-google-distance, infores:biothings-explorer, infores:biothings-multiomics-biggim-drug-response, infores:biothings-multiomics-clinical-risk, infores:biothings-multiomics-wellness, infores:biothings-tcga-mut-freq, infores:cohd, infores:connections-hypothesis, infores:genetics-data-provider, infores:icees-asthma, infores:icees-dili, infores:molepro, infores:rtx-kg2, infores:spoke.
 It selects KPs based on the meta information provided by their TRAPI APIs (when available) as well as a few heuristics aimed to ensure quick but useful answers.
 For each QEdge, it queries the selected KPs in parallel; it will timeout for a particular KP if it decides it's taking too long to respond.

 #### parameters: